TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-provisioningfailure-guestos-linux.md

 	productPesIds=""
 	cloudEnvironments="public"
 />

+# Operating System Provisioning Timeout Failure

-# We ran diagnostics on your resource and found an issue
+## We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 We detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed to deploy because the provisioning of the operating system (guest OS) timed out.